cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 required for normal operation.
 You can skip the remainder of this documentation page unless you want to interpret the statistics overlay.

-If "Show Statistics" is enabled (on the settings tab) Cloudpilot displays an overlay with performance statistics above the grafitti silkscreen.
+If "Show Statistics" is enabled (on the settings tab) CloudpilotEmu displays an overlay with performance statistics above the grafitti silkscreen.
 The statistics are updated whenever a new state snapshot is taken.